bitrise-io/devcenter/_articles/en/builds/selective_builds.md

 title: Selective builds
 redirect_from:
 - "/builds/selective-builds/"
-menu:
-  builds:
-    weight: 5

 ---
 The Selective Builds setting provides change detection for your builds.
-Enabling it allows you to only trigger a build of an app if certain files or folders have changed.
+Enabling it allows you to only trigger a build of an app if certain files or folders have been modified.

 You may want to use this setting if: